-She predicted many of the students would leave the district rather than return to traditional high school, potentially costing the district up to $1.5 million in state
+She predicted many of the students would leave the district rather than return to traditional high school, potentially costing the district up to $1.5 million in state funding.

 "Some of the students were subjected to bullying (on the regular campus), and many cannot socialize at a regular school," Falk said.